Disciplinary Actions Search

 Completed Petitions for Reinstatement/Stay – Contested

-Fletcher L. Hartsel Jr. of Concord surrendered his law license and was disbarred by the council in October 2018 due to state and federal convictions for fraud in his solicitation, use, and tax reporting of campaign contributions.
+Fletcher L. Hartsell Jr. of Concord surrendered his law license and was disbarred by the State Bar Council in October 2018 due to state and federal convictions for fraud in his solicitation, use, and tax reporting of campaign contributions.
 After a July 2024 hearing, the DHC recommended that Hartsell be reinstated.
-Hartsell’s petition will come before the council for consideration after the settled record is transmitted to the secretary of the State Bar.
+Hartsell’s petition was considered and denied by the council at its January 2025 meeting.

 Transfers to Disability Inactive Status

-James F. Morgan of High Point was transferred to disability inactive status by consent this quarter.
+Ronnie P. King of Roxboro was transferred to disability inactive status by order of the DHC.